-- Preheat oven to 400 degrees F and spray pie baking dish with cooking spray.
+- Preheat oven to 400 degrees F and spray 9" pie dish with cooking spray (I used tart pan lined with parchment).
 In a medium bowl, add eggs and whisk.

 - Add flour and whisk well to combine (it will take a few minutes).
 Add both cheeses, salt and pepper, and whisk one more time.

 - To the bowl with zucchini, add chives and mix with spatula.
 Then pour egg flour mixture on top and stir well to combine.

 - Transfer mixture to previously prepared baking dish and bake for 45 minutes or until toothpick inserted in the middle comes out clean.